 - Normal and expected in the industry (e.g. in the logging industry where work cannot be performed during “break-up”) OR

 - Part of an employment contract OR

-- Agreed to between the employee and the employer
+- Agreed to between you and your employer

 Your employer needs to be able to prove this is the case.
 If they can't, the layoff may be a termination of employment.